zoffixznet/sqlite4ember/README.md

 # sqlite4ember

-A standalone (web server built in), single-script RESTful web interface to an Sqlite datebase (single file, daemonless) for the Ember MVC framework (Ember Data specifically).
+A standalone, single-script RESTful web interface to an SQLite datebase for the Ember Data portion of the Ember MVC framework.

+You do not need a separate web or database server.
+This script embeds the Mojolicious web server, and SQLite is a single-file daemonless SQL database.

 Should be easily adaptable to other MVCs.
 Great for front end development.
 Feasible for small production apps, but you'll need to add authentication.